Quick Summary: Japan Trip Prep at a Glance

 Q4: What’s the best way to exchange currency?

-Answer: Ranked from best to worst rates: (1) Wise ATM withdrawals in Japan (mid-market + 0.41% conversion fee + 1.75% ATM fee = ~2.2% total), (2) Airport ATMs/currency exchange booths (~2-3% markup), (3) Bank ATMs in home country (~3-5% markup), (4) Hotel currency desks (5-10% markup).
-Use Wise whenever possible.
-Avoid exchanging large amounts at home unless necessary.
+Answer: Ranked from best to worst rates: (1) Wise ATM withdrawals in Japan (approximately mid-market rate plus a small conversion fee; a modest monthly free ATM allowance applies before per-withdrawal fees kick in — always check the for current limits and fees, which vary by account type and region), (2) Airport ATMs/currency exchange booths (higher markup), (3) Bank ATMs in home country (higher still), (4) Hotel currency desks (highest).
+Exact Wise fees vary by currency, amount, and funding method — check the for the latest breakdown.
+Use Wise whenever possible and avoid exchanging large amounts at home unless necessary. (as of April 2026)

 Q5: Do I need travel insurance for Japan?

 Answer: Yes, strongly recommended.
 While Japan is safe and has excellent healthcare, medical costs are high (hospital visit for major injury: USD 2,000–10,000 without insurance).
 A 2-week travel insurance policy (USD 30–80) covers medical emergencies, trip cancellations, lost luggage, and evacuation.
-Compare travel insurance options and purchase peace of mind.

 Get Connected Instantly: Activate Your Airalo eSIM Now